 Staff BiosRorry Daniels

-Juliet Lee is the Associate Project Manager at the Forum on Asia-Pacific Security at the NCAFP, where she organizes Track 1 1⁄2 and Track II conferences and meetings.
+Juliet Lee is the Project Manager at the Forum on Asia-Pacific Security at the NCAFP, where she organizes Track 1 1⁄2 and Track II conferences and meetings.
+She is also a Pacific Forum CSIS Young Leader, 2018 cohort.
 Her research interests include U.S.-China relations and cross-Taiwan Strait security.
 She holds an M.A. in International Affairs from New York University, where she completed a Master’s thesis on the roles of economic interdependence and Taiwan’s electoral politics on cross-Strait security.
 Juliet also graduated from the University of Richmond with a B.A. in International Studies: World Politics & Diplomacy and minors in French and Chinese.

 Simran’s independently-authored publications include “Cold Start, Cold Progress” (the Stimson Center, August 2010) and “Neutralising Haqqanis is key to South Asia’s security” (Oxford Analytica, November 2011).
 She graduated summa cum laude and with distinction from NYU with an M.S. in international relations, concentrating in security studies.
 At the time, Simran was a Co-Founding Director of the Transnational Security Committee focused on 21st century national security issues.
 She was also selected to be a Carnegie New Leader at the Carnegie Council and a Security Springboard participant at the Truman National Security Project.
 Simran earned her B.S. from NYU in media and communication studies, with a specialization in globalization and a minor in legal studies.

 Program Coordinator & Assistant to the President